Garden & Pool

 Tips for Keeping a Saltwater Pool Healthy

 To keep your saltwater pool healthy, you should maintain the proper salinity levels and total dissolved solids.
 The ideal salinity level for a saltwater pool is between 2,700 and 3,400 parts per million (ppm), with 3,200 ppm being ideal.
-You can use a pool salt calculator to determine how much salt to add to the water.
+You can use our pool salt calculator at the top of this article to determine how much salt to add to the water.

 High levels of total dissolved solids can cause scaling and corrosion in the pool, so it’s important to monitor these levels and drain and refill the pool as necessary.
 You should also run the pump for at least 8 hours a day to keep the water circulating.

-What Other Additives Should Go Into a Saltwater Pool?
+What Additives Should Go Into a Saltwater Pool?

-Several other additives are important for maintaining a healthy and balanced saltwater pool.
+Several additives are important for maintaining a healthy and balanced saltwater pool.
 These additives help to ensure water clarity, prevent algae growth, and optimize the performance of the saltwater chlorination system.
-Here are some common additives for a saltwater pool:
+Here are some common additives that are almost always needed for a saltwater pool:

 • Stabilizer (Cyanuric Acid): Cyanuric acid is used to stabilize chlorine in the pool water, protecting it from degradation by the sun’s UV rays.
 This helps maintain a more consistent chlorine level and reduces the amount of chlorine lost to sunlight.
 The recommended cyanuric acid level is typically between 30 to 50 ppm.

-• pH Increaser (Sodium Carbonate) and pH Reducer (Muriatic Acid): Maintaining the correct pH level is crucial for water balance. pH increasers (like sodium carbonate) raise the pH when it is too low, while pH reducers (like muriatic acid) lower the pH when it is too high.
+• pH Increaser (Sodium Carbonate) or pH Reducer (Muriatic Acid): Maintaining the correct pH level is crucial for water balance. pH increasers (like sodium carbonate) raise the pH when it is too low, while pH reducers (like muriatic acid) lower the pH when it is too high.
 The recommended pH level for a saltwater pool is typically between 7.4 to 7.6.
+Usually you only need to balance pH when you initially fill a pool or when you need to add water to account for evaporation.
+Otherwise, pH will tend to stay in range once you get it there.

-• Saltwater Shock: Shocking the pool involves adding a higher-than-normal dose of chlorine to rapidly oxidize and eliminate contaminants like bacteria, chloramines, and other organic matter.
+• Saltwater Shock: Shocking the pool involves periodically adding a higher-than-normal dose of chlorine to rapidly oxidize and eliminate contaminants like bacteria, chloramines, and other organic matter.
 You can use a saltwater-compatible shock product specifically designed for saltwater pools.
+Water that gets a heavy bather load (like in a spa) can need to be shocked once a week.
+Pools need shocking less often, especially if the pool is not getting a lot of use.

 • Scale Inhibitor: Scale inhibitors help prevent the formation of mineral scale on pool surfaces and equipment.
 This is particularly important if you have hard water in your area, as high calcium levels can lead to scale buildup.

-Remember to consult with a saltwater pool professional before adding these yourself.
-The amount needed and how often they should be added will be determined by other aspects such as pool size, usage, and the chemical balance of your cities water used to fill the pool.
+Remember that you can consult with a saltwater pool professional to learn how to do pool water quality balancing.
+The amount needed of each product and how often they should be added will be determined by other aspects such as pool size, usage, and the chemical balance of your cities water used to fill the pool.

 Pie Chart Showing the Monthly Tasks Involved in Maintaining a Saltwater Pool.

-What to Do After Adding Salt to Pool?
+What to Do After Adding Salt to your Pool

-After adding salt to your pool, there are several important steps to take to ensure the salt is properly distributed and the pool functions optimally as a saltwater pool:
+After figuring out how much salt to add to your pool, there are several important steps to take to ensure the salt is properly distributed and the pool functions optimally as a saltwater pool:

 • Circulate the Water: Turn on the pool circulation system, typically the pump and filter, to help distribute the salt evenly throughout the water.
 Allow the pump to run for several hours to ensure proper mixing.

 • Test the Salt Level: Use a saltwater test kit to measure the salt concentration in the pool water.
-This will verify if the salt has been added in the correct amount to achieve the desired salt concentration, typically between 2500 to 4000 ppm.
+This will verify if the salt has been added in the correct amount to achieve the desired salt concentration, typically targeting 3200 ppm.
+Check the manual of the salt cell you are using to confirm that it is designed for this salt concentration.

 • Adjust Salt Levels (if needed): If the salt concentration is not within the desired range, you may need to add more salt or dilute the water with fresh water to achieve the target ppm level.